EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Observations

 \subsubsection{Einstein Probe FXT}

 Follow-up observations were conducted with the EP-FXT instrument over a period spanning from 4.8 to 26.8 days after the trigger.
-The FXT, one of the primary payloads aboard EP, operates in the 0.3--10 keV energy band.
+The FXT, one of the primary payloads aboard EP.
 It comprises two co-aligned modules (FXT-A and FXT-B), each equipped with 54 nested Wolter-I paraboloid--hyperboloid mirror shells.
-The source and background regions in the FXT data were processed using dedicated FXT data analysis software.
+The source and background regions in the FXT data were processed using dedicated FXT data analysis software (FXTDAS V1.20\footnote{\url{https://epfxt.ihep.ac.cn/analysis}}).
 A summary of the EP observations is provided in Table~\ref{tab:ep_log}.
 No X-ray sources were detected in any of the four EP-FXT observations.
-We estimated the 90\% confidence upper flux limits assuming the same spectral model as used in the WXT analysis, shown in table \ref{tab:ep_log}.
+We estimated the 90\% confidence upper flux limits in the energy range of 0.5--10~keV assuming the same spectral model as used in the WXT analysis, shown in table \ref{tab:ep_log}.